denal05/MacademyUIComponentsInM2FreeShippingPromo/README.md

 ## Create a KnockoutJS template
 … phtml should really just be used for component initialization.
+Create a directory named `view/web/template`.
+Note that the naming of this is 'template', and not 'templates' like our phtml files, the JavaScript rendering uses this different name, so it’s just something to be aware of.

 ## Issues
 - No known issues.